opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 ### 2 Developing <ins>Instrumentation Rules</ins> for <ins>SpecialAgent</ins>

 The [opentracing-contrib][opentracing-contrib] organization contains 40+ OpenTracing <ins>Instrumentation Plugins</ins> for Java.
-Only a handful of these plugins are currently [supported by SpecialAgent](#supported-instrumentation-plugins).
+Many of these plugins are currently [supported by SpecialAgent](https://github.com/opentracing-contrib/java-specialagent/#61-instrumentation-plugins).

 If you are interested in contributing to the <ins>SpecialAgent</ins> project by integrating support for existing plugins in the [opentracing-contrib][opentracing-contrib] organization, or by implementing a new plugin with support for <ins>SpecialAgent</ins>, the following guide is for you:...